precice/precice.github.io/pages/docs/tooling/tooling-performance-analysis.md

 * `trace` converts the profiling data into the [trace events format](https://docs.google.com/document/d/1CvAClvFfyA5R-PhYUmn5OOQtYMH4h6I0nSsKchNAySU/preview) for visualization.
 * `export` converts the profiling data into a CSV file to interface with other programs.
 * `analyze` to analyze the profiling information of a single solver

+{% note %}
+To install the profiling tools without the full CLI, install the `precice-profiling` PyPi package.
+Each command is available as a separate executable starting with `precice-profiling-`.
+{% endnote %}

 ## Fundamental Events